 Innisfree Group Limited is a private company limited by shares incorporated in England and Wales.
 References in this Privacy Notice to “Innisfree”, “we” or “us” are references to Innisfree Group Limited and its affiliated entities.

-References in this Privacy Notice to “personal data” or “information” means any information that identifies, or could reasonably be used to identify, a living individual, either on its own or together with other information.
+References in this Public Facing Privacy Notice to “personal data” means any information that identifies, or could reasonably be used to identify, a living individual, either on its own or together with other information.

-The purpose of this Privacy Notice is to outline how Innisfree has established measures to protect your privacy and information rights.
+The purpose of this Public Facing Privacy Notice is to outline how Innisfree has established measures to protect your privacy and information rights.
+It sets out the basis on which we process your personal data,and explains how your personal data will be processed and any third parties with whom your personal data is shared.
+Innisfree Limited is the primary data controller.

 We recognise that you have rights as a “data subject”, and that we have an obligation to uphold these rights.